Evidence-Based Strategies for Cancer Prevention: I-Prevent Cancer Protocol (2025 Edition)

 For deeper insights, consult reliable resources such as the American Cancer Society, which provides research-based guidance on cancer prevention by type.
 For a broader look at causes, treatments, screening options, and prevention strategies categorized by cancer system, visit this detailed resource hub.

-This article is an abridged version of the more comprehensive article (with more than 1000 references).
-To read the full article: I-PREVENT CANCER protocol: An Evidence-Based Guide to Cancer Prevention (2025 Edition).
+This paper is an abridged version of the more comprehensive article (with more than 1000 references).
+To read the full article, visit I-PREVENT CANCER protocol: An Evidence-Based Guide to Cancer Prevention (2025 Edition).

 The FLCCC has provided a summary protocol of the key natural and alternative interventions (in order of priority) you can take in order to prevent and treat cancer (Chapter 3: ROLE OF REPURPOSED DRUGS AND METABOLIC INTERVENTIONS IN TREATING CANCER):